Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 scenes inside Jerry's house were filmed inside the house where large chunks of Erin Brockovich were filmed.
 The only part I didn't like about

-doing the film were those superhero boots I had to wear... those things were actually ski boots and killed after a day of filming!
+doing the film were those superhero boots I had to wear... those things were actually ski boots, and they killed after a day of filming!

 really did in the movie was get hit in the face with a few pies, and act goofy (which I do so well).